worldmaking/worldmaking.github.io/index.md

 - Lalaine Ulit-Destajo, Digital Media program, graduated 2016.
 - Youhan Guan, Digital Media program, graduated 2016.
 - Mengmei Zhou, Digital Media program, graduated 2016.

+## Student publications

+- Fox-Gieg, Nick.
+"Lightning Artist Toolkit: A Hand-Drawn Volumetric Animation Pipeline."
+Proceedings of the ACM on Computer Graphics and Interactive Techniques 7, no. 4 (2024): 1-7.
+- Michael Palumbo, Graham Wakefield.
+“From ‘What if?’ to ‘What Diff?’ and Back Again.
+The Modular Synthesis: Patching Machines and People.
+Ed.
+Ezra Taboul, Andreas Kitzmann, Einar Engstrom.
+Taylor & Francis/Focal Press, April 2024.
+- Racelar Ho, Xiaolong Zheng, S. C. Vollmer.
+Subverting Syntax: Experimental Narratives from the Post-Lingnan School of Painting.
+Electronic Visualisation and the Arts (EVA London), July 2024.
+- Han, David.
+"The Garden of Network Delights."
+Hyperrhiz 27 (2024).
+- Racelar Ho, S. C. Vollmer, Xiaolong Zheng.
+24/7 Worldlessness of Post-Bits Human Universe: Asynchronous Signal Transmutation.
+Electronic Visualisation and the Arts (EVA London), July 2023.
+- Racelar Ho, Xiaolong Zheng.
+The Post-bit Human Universe: An Experiment on the Evolutionary History of Human-Posthuman Relations.
+Electronic Visualisation and the Arts (EVA London) 2022.
+- Hogue, Andrew, Cindy Poremba, Veronika Szkudlarek, Nick Fox-Gieg, Alvaro Quevedo, Colin Orian, and Jakob Anderson.
+"A Visual Programming Interface for Experimenting with Volumetric Video."
+In 2022 IEEE Games, Entertainment, Media Conference (GEM), pp. 1-6.
+IEEE, 2022.
+- Vollmer, Sarah, and Racelar Ho.
+"Luminiferous Funeral: Journeying in Delusional Pavilions."
+In International Conference on Data and Information in Online, pp. 328-347.
+Cham: Springer International Publishing, 2021.
+- Graham Diprose, Frances Lidell, Marco Pini, S. C. Vollmer, Racelar Ho.
+Research Workshop Collected Paper: Explorations in concepts and the visual arts.
+Proceedings of EVA London 2021 (EVA 2021): AI and the Arts: Artificial Imagination, 2021.
+- Han, David.
+"After Dan Graham: A Trip Along a VR Möbius Strip."
+In CAA 2021 ANNUAL CONFERENCE.
+CAA, 2021.
+- S. C. Vollmer, Racelar Ho.
+Irrational and Rational Avatar: the dialogue between post-technological humans and artificial intelligence.
+Electronic Visualisation and the Arts (EVA London) 2021.
+- Michael Palumbo, Alexander Zonta, Graham Wakefield.
+“Modular Reality: Analogues of Patching in Immersive Space”.
+Journal of New Music Research 49:1, pp8-23, 2020.
+- Michael Palumbo, Alexander Zonta, Graham Wakefield.
+"Modular reality: Analogues of patching in immersive space".
+Journal of New Music Research, [DOI: 10.1080/09298215.2019.1706583](https://doi.org/10.1080/09298215.2019.1706583).
+Taylor and Francis, 10 Jan 2020.
+- Sarah Vollmer.
+2019.
+Curious Creatures: a living virtual research-creation lab.
+In 6th International Conference on Movement and Computing (MOCO ’19), October 10–12, 2019, Tempe, AZ, USA.
+ACM, New York, NY, USA, 4 pages. https://doi.org/10.1145/3347122.3371379
+- David Han.
+After Dan Graham: An archaeological approach to virtual reality art.
+In Proceedings of the International Symposium of Electronic Art (Gwangju), Korea.
+2019.
+- Sung-A Jang, Graham Wakefield, Sung-Hee Lee.
+"Incorporating Kinesthetic Creativity and Gestural Play into Immersive Modeling."
+In Proceedings of the 4th International Conference on Motion Computing (London, United Kingdom), 17-24.
+ACM, June, 2017.
+- Seunghun Kim, Graham Wakefield, Juhan Nam.
+"Augmenting Environmental Interaction in Audio Feedback Systems."
+Applied Sciences 6, no. 5 (May, 2016): 125.
+- Seunghun Kim, Changheun Oh, Graham Wakefield, Juhan Nam.
+"Sonic Participation in the Evolving Audio Feedback System."
+In Proceedings of the International Symposium of Electronic Art (Hong Kong).
+2016.
+- Seunghun Kim, Juhan Nam, Graham Wakefield.
+"Toward Certain Sonic Properties of an Audio Feedback System by Evolutionary Control of Second-Order Structures."
+In Lecture Notes in Computer Science 9027 Evolutionary and Biologically Inspired Music, Sound, Art and Design (The 4th International Conference EvoMUSART, Copenhagen), 113-124.
+Springer International Publishing, 2015.
+- Seunghun Kim, Graham Wakefield, Juhan Nam.
+"Augmenting Room Acoustics and System Interaction for Intentional Control of Audio Feedback."
+In Proceedings of the International Computer Music Conference (Denton, USA).
+University of North Texas, September, 2015.
+- So Jung Bahng, Patrick Hutchings, Yoo Doo Won, Graham Wakefield.
+"Generative Spatial Montage with Multi-Layered Screens in \"Lost Fragments of Night\"."
+In Proceedings of the International Symposium on Electronic Arts (Dubai).
+The Inter-Society for the Electronic Arts, October, 2014.

 ## Location